📝 Scenarios & decision guides · ⏱️ 3 min read

 Plan B: if things go wrong

-Prepare for these scenarios:
+Prepare for these scenarios before you need them:

 Too many customers lost (>20% decline):